ajosedev/oklch-themes/README.md

 https://themes.ajose.dev

-A proof of concept for generating palettes by selecting one or more key colours.
-These colours are then previewed on mock UI components using CSS variables.
+A proof of concept for generating colour palettes by selecting one or more 'key colours'.
+These colours are then previewed on mock UI components.

-Colours are generated in the OKLCH colour space, with predetermined lightness stops.
+Colours are generated in the OKLCH colour space, with predetermined lightness stops using [Leonardo](https://leonardocolor.io/).

 ---